jonathancaleb/enoflow/README.md

 > **Warning**
-> This is a work-in-progress and not the finished product.
+> This is a work-in-progress and are learning product.

 ## Purpose